JuanDuran85/typescriptBasico/test_example/README.md

 ```
 - Change the path on collectCoverageFrom if you want to collect all ts file.
 - You can use the istanbul library to ignore some part of code to show on covarege

+## Different between Spies and Mock.
+- spies are not directly injected into SUT.
+- Original functionality is preserved with spies
+- Spies usually track method calls